kaunel85/ong-bylaws/bylaws.md

      with the ultimate responsibility resting on the Member whose guest it is.
      This includes removing all bedding from the first floor.
 Failure to do so will result in a loss of privilege.

-112. Smoking is only permitted on back deck of the Fraternity House.
+112. Smoking is only permitted on back porch of the Fraternity House.
      1. All butts must be placed in a container and disposed of properly.
 No butts will be left on the property.
      2. Only cigarettes, e-cigarettes, and cigars can be smoked.

-113. Excluding the main floor, emergency exits are only to be used in the case of emergency.
-You may only regularly enter and exit the house using the front and back doors on the main floor.

-114. Fire escapes must be kept unobstructed at all times.
+113.

+114.

 ## ARTICLE IX: THE CHAPTER PARKING LOT